gustabot42/udots_challenges2018/Challenge1/README.md

 #### Execution

-the library 'cubesummation' expect a file like input with the format proposed in HackerRank, for execution use like this:
+the library `cubesummation` expect a file like input with the format proposed in HackerRank, for execution use like this:

 ``` bash